-You should find all the answers to your questions below, however if you have any further queries you can contact our experienced team of property professionals who are on hand to help.
+You should find all the answers to your questions below but if you have any further queries you can contact our experienced team of property professionals who are on hand to help.

 Each property is managed by one of our surveyors and they will be able to help you with any questions you may have in the run up to bidding.

-The property is listed with a Guide Price, which is an indication of the seller’s current minimum sale price.
-It may not be the figure at which the property will sell, and it may change prior to the sales day.
-We will always provide an indication of this so you know at what price the bidding will start.
-You can read more about Guide Prices and other terminology in our FAQ section.
+Each property is listed with a Guide Price, which is an indication of the seller’s current minimum sale price.
+It may not be the figure at which the property will sell, and it may change prior to the auction.
+You can read more about Guide Prices and other terminology in our FAQs.

-All information relating to the property will be listed on the individual property pages.
-Here, you will find different tabs for the property description, location map, viewing details and legal documentation, including the Contract for Sale.
+All information relating to the property will be listed on the individual property page.
+Here, you will find a detailed property description, location map, viewing details and legal documentation, including the Contract for Sale.

 Open viewings are arranged for most properties and you are welcome to attend any of the advertised slots.
-Your surveyor is welcome to attend too.
+Your surveyor is also welcome to attend.

-The BidX1 platform is fully transparent and once the property is listed on our website you will be able to access all of the legal documents which have been provided by the seller’s solicitor.
+The BidX1 platform is fully transparent; once the property is listed on our website you will be able to access all of the legal documents which have been provided by the seller’s solicitor.

-We urge you to examine the documentation carefully and to take professional legal advice as our digital sales are unconditional.
-This means the successful bidder is legally contracted to complete the purchase.
-Therefore, do make sure you have done all your legal due diligence on the property before the sale, a surveyor has carried out relevant checks if required and your mortgage or finances are in place.
+We urge you to examine the documentation carefully and to take professional legal advice as our auctions are unconditional.
+This means that the successful bidder is legally contracted to complete the purchase.
+Therefore, it's important to make sure that you have done all your legal due diligence on the property before the auction, that a surveyor has carried out relevant checks if required, and that your mortgage or finances are in place.

-If you are interested in a property and want to bid, you will need to register with us.
-The registration process is straightforward and can be done by clicking the ‘Sign Up’ button on the top right of the website or by clicking the ‘Register To Bid' button on each property page.
+If you are interested in a property and wish to bid, you will need to register with us.
+To get started, click the 'Register to Bid' button on the relevant property page.